mhammond/openwebapps-directory/README.md

 This code expects you to use Python 2.6.
 Python 2.7 should work fine, 2.5 probably won't work (just because it's not tested), and Python 3.x *will not* work.

+## Administration

+There's no logins, and everything is very simple; there's no big admin system, roles, etc.

+You can however do a little bit of maintenance.
+The "users" are listed in a [htpasswd](http://httpd.apache.org/docs/2.3/programs/htpasswd.html) style file (you can create it with `htpasswd`).
+Any user in this file will be an administration.
+Then go to `/.mozilla/login` and you can login.
+Once logged in you can add `/admin` to an application to change the featured status, and to delete the application.

+You can also edit the keywords, hiding some (if they are unwanted) or adding descriptions.
+Go to `/admin/keywords` for this form.

 ## Management tasks

 Some notes if you want to actually extend this code.